insa-4ir-chatsystem/chatsystem-aunan-greaker/README.md

 To run the project on your computer on;

-WINDOWS: Open the terminal window (cmd), and type the command "mvn clean package".
-Once the tests have passed and the compilation is complete, tap the command "java -jar 'your/path/of/choice/jarFile.jar'".
+WINDOWS: Open the terminal window (cmd), navigate to the project root directory and run 'mvn clean package'.
+Once the tests have passed and the compilation is complete, tap the command 'java -jar target/ChatSystem-jar-with-dependencies.jar'.
 This should start the program.

 // sjekk dette, test dette i linux
-LINUX: Open the terminal window (bash), and type the command "./your/path/of/choice/jarFile"
+LINUX: Open the terminal window (bash), navigate to the project root directory and run 'mvn package' and 'mvn exec:java -Dexec.mainClass="cs.Main"'.